degitaccount/stock-analysis/README.md

     Dim tickerStartingPrices As Single
     Dim tickerEndingPrices As Single

-2a) Create a for loop to initialize the tickerVolumes to zero.
+2a) Create a for loop to initialize the tickerVolumes to zero

     Worksheets(yearValue).Activate
     totalVolumes = 0

-2b) Loop over all the rows in the spreadsheet.
+2b) Loop over all the rows in the spreadsheet

     Worksheets(yearValue).Activate
     For k = 2 To RowCount